maidbrigadela/services/README.md

 - What is included in regular and deep cleaning services
 - Preparation instructions and policies

-## How to Update the Site

-1. Edit the corresponding HTML file:
-   - `a-la-carte.html` – for pricing and services
-   - `what-to-expect.html` – for preparation and policies
-   - `index.html` – for the homepage

-2. Commit your changes to the `main` branch.

-Changes will automatically appear on the live site within seconds.

 ## Contact

 **Maid Brigade LA & South Bay**